graded-type-theory/graded-type-theory/README.lagda.md

 ## Project history

-This formalization originated as a fork of [logrel-mltt](https://github.com/mr-ohman/logrel-mltt).
+This formalisation originated as a fork of [logrel-mltt](https://github.com/mr-ohman/logrel-mltt).
 That work consisted of the following contributions: